 This was the first milestone in the separation of production, delivery and supply of energy, which all used to be performed by one single entity, the utility company.

 Independent Power Producers

 The introduction of Independent Power Producers (IPPs) was the first step in breaking the vertically-integrated utility's monopoly on electricity service, as traditionally only utility companies were permitted to hold power generation assets.
 This changed with the 1978 Public Utility Regulatory Policies Act, which allowed non-utility power producers to exist and sell electricity to the utilities responsible for power transmission and distribution.
 The introduction of some competition in electricity generation was intended to encourage more energy-efficient and environmentally-friendly commercial energy production.
-It also prevented utilities from abusing their abuse their monopolistic advantage when purchasing power.
+It also prevented utilities from abusing their monopolistic advantage when purchasing power.

 1992 Energy Policy Act